work for us banner

 We work with key senior stakeholders across the LMNS to champion coproduction, critical friendship, and meaningful involvement.
 We engage with people who have recently used local maternity and neonatal services, listening to their experiences and feedback.
 We share their insight with the Integrated Care System and the maternity and neonatal service providers it commissions, to make sure people’s opinions are at the heart of shaping local services.

-You will be responsible for delivering the MNVP’s objectives, using your influence to drive the delivery of highly effective, visible change that improves people’s experience of maternity and neonatal care in Devon.
+You will be responsible for delivering the MNVP’s objectives, using your influence to drive the delivery of highly effective, visible change that improves people’s experience of maternity and neonatal care in Gloucestershire.

-You will lead and manage the Devon MNVP team and work programme, ensuring we reach service users and diverse communities across Devon, including groups who are marginalised and who experience barriers to quality care, and work with them to co-create meaningful change.
+You will lead and manage the Gloucestershire MNVP team and work programme, ensuring we reach service users and diverse communities across Gloucestershire, including groups who are marginalised and who experience barriers to quality care, and work with them to co-create meaningful change.

-You will represent Devon MNVP at local, regional and national meetings and events, providing independent challenge and scrutiny based on insights gathered from service users, parents, carers, and professionals involved in co-production and engagement projects.
+You will represent Gloucestershire MNVP at local, regional and national meetings and events, providing independent challenge and scrutiny based on insights gathered from service users, parents, cares, and professionals involved in co-production and engagement projects.

 Who we are looking for

-We are looking for a Senior Lead who has lived experience of maternity services and professional understanding and experience of leading work with partners and diverse stakeholders to inform and drive transformation and quality surveillance.
+We are looking for a Strategic Lead who has lived experience of maternity or neonatal services and professional understanding and experience of leading work with partners and diverse stakeholders to inform and drive transformation and quality surveillance.

 Above all, you will be committed to making a real difference in maternity and neonatal care for all service users.